JonnyHonda/k100-project/_posts/2016-08-22-A-coat-of-white-primer.md

 ---
 layout: post
-title: A coat of white primer
+title: "A coat of white primer"
 date: 2016-08-22
 ---
 A coat of white primer﻿